Janus-Cross-chain-messaging/proposal/proposal.md

 The messaging format initially developed for the proof of concept will need to evolve to fit the final protocol.

 One of the solutions is to use a custom encoding for origin and destination while providing a loop up table on-chain for the values for the witnesses and relayers to look up and these values should be hard coded into the contracts deployed by developers that emit and receive messages.

+## Benefits to the Polkadot ecosystem
+* A new use-case for DOT
+* Onboards developers from other chains
+* Places Polkadot into the center of the cross-chain blockchain world